 - Hunters must hunt at assigned stake.

 - A manned check station will be operated at the Marian building/restaurant during the first five days of dove season.
 Dove Permit Hunters must check in and out at that station.
-A drawing will be held to assign stakes and to limit hunter numbers to quotas if necessary.
+If necessay, a drawing will be held at 5:00 AM to assign stakes and to limit hunter numbers to quotas.
 A second drawing may take place for stand by hunters without permits if stake availability exists.
-This drawing would take place at 11:00 AM.
+This drawing would take place immediately following the permitted hunter drawing at 5:00 AM.

 - When check station is not manned, hunters are to sign in/out at hunter parking lot kiosk and record their harvest.